Voz has 6 staff members and depends on dozens of volunteers and interns throughout the year to support our efforts.

 Day Laborer Committee

 He came to the MLK Jr. Worker Center in 2011.
 He is originally from Mexico City, where he studied psychology and criminology, and worked as a supervisor in a grocery store.
-From what he makes working in the US, he is paying for his daughter’s studies in Mexico.
+From what he makes working in the US, he is paying for his son’s studies in Mexico.
 He is an active participant in the Alcoholic Anonymous group that meets at the Worker Center every Friday; he has been sober for 12 years.
 Luis Chacon is currently the Vice President of the Day Laborer Committee, one of two committees of Voz’s Board of Directors.

 Pedro Chan has been a member of the MLK Jr. Worker Center for close to four years.
 He is originally from Hawaii but moved to Portland after finishing high school.
 He has experience in sales and marketing.
 Pedro Chan is an active member of the Worker Center community and has been since its opening.
 He has participated in marketing and promotional efforts for the center as well as in neighborhood cleanups in the Central Eastside Industrial District.
 Pedro has been a strong advocate for a permanent solution for the MLK Jr. Worker Center in our Save the Center campaign, meeting with City of Portland Commissioners and other community leaders.
 Pedro Chan is currently the Treasurer of the Day Laborer Committee, one of two committees of Voz’s Board of Directors.